 Why Is It Important to Talk About Customer Needs?

-According to a Salesforce survey, 76 percent of consumers expect companies to understand their expectations and needs.
+The latest research done by LawnStarter shows that 90% of customers prefer working with companies that personalize customer service.
 Talking about customer needs helps ensure that businesses meet their expectations.
 Specifically, when organizations understand customers' needs, they have the information they need to position their brand persuasively.
 This allows businesses to:

 - Provide Solutions.
 Many consumers want real-time support, especially with a new product or service.
 When companies identify a customer's needs, they can provide better customer support that truly solves issues.